 Cathleen Draper graduated in December 2018 with her master’s degree from the University of Wisconsin-Madison School of Journalism and Mass Communication.
 She earned her bachelor’s degree in communication from the University at Buffalo in 2017.
 Cathleen’s specialty is in Community and Civic Engagement Reporting.
 Her interests include utilizing social media to boost community engagement and sourcing, emphasizing the voices and stories of communities traditionally left out of the media narrative, social justice and advocacy reporting, and using data and infographics to piece together complicated stories.
-Currently, Cathleen is the general assignment intern for Madison Commons and an investigative reporter focused on education at Simpson Street Free Press.
+Currently, Cathleen reports on election integrity and voting rights as an editoral associate for WhoWhatWhy and is the general assignment intern for Madison Commons.
 Previously, she was the lead writer for Curb magazine, a reporting intern at The Public, and a contributing reporter for the Wisconsin Center for Investigative Journalism.
-She has been published in The Cap Times, Madison Commons, The Public, and the Wisconsin Center for Investigative Journalism, as well as Honors Today, UB Now and The Spectrum during her undergraduate years.
+She has been published in WhoWhatWhy, The Cap Times, Madison Commons, The Public, and the Wisconsin Center for Investigative Journalism, as well as Honors Today, UB Now, and The Spectrum during her undergraduate years.
 Cathleen’s work has been re-posted by multiple news organizations in Wisconsin and New York.
 Her resume can be viewed here.